ajkr195/springbootrocks/README.md

 Multiple versions of CRUD operation
   - Spring Data with Datatable
-  - Spring Data with server side Pagination
+  - Spring Data with server side Pagination and sotring
   - Set / Edit Roles for users

 Form Validations